pramnora/python/README.md

 Print ("Hello, world!")

-**NOTE**: It is highly recommended that you download the 'latest' verion of the Python programming language which is Python: 3.x.
+**NOTE**: It is highly recommended that you download the 'latest' version of the Python programming language which is Python: 3.x.

-(Older versions of the programming language such as Python 2.x are still available to download and use with legacy code.)
+(Older versions of the programming language such as Python 2.x are still available to download and use with older legacy code.)

 -----